-Helping Babies Grow is the second component of the Helping Babies Survive suite that provides evidence-based, hands-on programs developed to reduce the main causes of neonatal deaths in resource-limited settings.
-The Helping Babies Grow series was developed by the American Academy of Pediatrics (AAP) in collaboration with USAID, Save the Children, Johnson and Johnson, Laerdal Global Health and a number of other partners that joined to form the Survive and Thrive Global Development Alliance,
+Helping babies grow is the second component of the Helping Babies Survive suite that provides evidence-based, hands-on programs developed to reduce the main causes of neonatal deaths in resource-limited settings.
+The Helping babies grow series, which includes Essential Care for Every Baby and Essential Care for Small Babies, was developed by the American Academy of Pediatrics (AAP) in collaboration with USAID, Save the Children, Johnson and Johnson, Laerdal Global Health and a number of other partners that joined to form the Survive and Thrive Global Development Alliance,

 Helping Babies Breathe, launched in 2009, has saved thousands of asphyxiated newborns.
 Since its success, two new programs focusing on the essential care for every baby and the essential care for small babies have been developed under the Helping Babies Survive umbrella.
 Within this framework and in close collaboration with experts and implementing partners, LGH has been exploring training tools and solutions to help babies grow.

 A crucial element in the care of all babies includes providing breast milk and skin-to-skin contact within the first hour of birth.
 These two steps have enormous life-saving potential, however small babies need extra support both for feeding and keeping warm due to their increased vulnerability.